TianweiOwenLi/change-os-guide/readme.md

 4. The boot options will display when device is powered on.

 # Media
-`eog, grip, vlc` can be installed using `apt`, and provides some media-related support.
+`vlc` can be installed using `apt`, and provides some media-related support.

 # Workspace
 The following tools may be helpful and are easily installable via `apt`: